094459/building-data-pipelines-apache-airflow/README.md

 ### Getting started with Apache Airflow

-To get Apache Airflow up and running on your local developer environment, try the following:
+To get Apache Airflow up and running on your local developer environment, we can use the [aws-mwaa-local-runner](https://github.com/aws/aws-mwaa-local-runner.git) project.
+It is a very easy way to get started with Apache Airflow, and has been configured to behave in a very similar way to the Managed Workflows for Apache Airflow managed service.

+To get started, try the following:

 > Note!
 Pre-reqs for this is that you have Docker Compose and a Docker Engine running in your developer environment.
 Check the pre-reqs [here](https://github.com/aws/aws-mwaa-local-runner#prerequisites)